sedemto/phain-ltfat/README.md

 The tests were run on signals from DPAI dataset available at [DPAI](https://github.com/fmiotello/dpai).
 Multiple tests were done, all codes available in the `demos` folder :
+- to prove that the reconstruction quality is the same for both implementations the `demo_reconstruction.m` can be run.
+It produces the following image:

-- to compare the difference in speed between the DGT from LTFAT and the DGT from the original code run `demo_DGT.mat`.
+- to compare the difference in speed between the DGT from LTFAT and the DGT from the original code run `demo_DGT.m`.
 The table below is acquired.

 | Test Number | DGT Original code [s] | DGT LTFAT code [s] | DGT Improvement [%] | iDGT Original code [s] | iDGT LTFAT code [s] | iDGT Improvement [%] | Both Original code [s] | Both LTFAT code [s] | Both Improvement [%] |
 |:--------------:|:------------------:|:---------------:|:---------------------:|:------------------:|:---------------:|:---------------------:|:------------------:|:---------------:|:---------------------:|